j2jensen/CallMeMaybe/Readme.md

         where s.Contains("lucky")
         select new {number = n, howLucky = s};

 Now let's look at the `HowLuckyIs` method again.
-It was easy enough to rely on implicit casting, but what if we want to be more explicit, and avoid using a `null`?
+It was easy enough to rely on implicit casting, but what if we want to be more explicit, and avoid using `null` in our code?

     public Maybe<string> HowLuckyIs(int number)
     {